 Overall, an egg donation process itself can take anywhere from 1-2 months.
 Once a donor is selected for a cycle, under the direction of their assigned nurse, they start taking birth control pills for about 2-6 weeks and then self-administered hormone injections for about 2 weeks after that.
 After the hormone injections, donors are ready for the egg retrieval procedure, which only takes about 20 minutes.

-Pinnacle Egg Bank has offices in Santa Monica, CA and Coral Gables, FL.
-However, we successfully work with donors all over the United States.
-For out-of-town donors, we simply find outside monitoring clinics near you for you to go to for some of your appointments.
-When donors are in-cycle, they typically will complete the first week of monitoring appointments at the outside monitoring clinic, then we fly them out to Santa Monica for the remainder of their cycle.
-Donors do not have out of pocket costs, as hotels and transportation are provided.
-Donors living outside of California can expect to be here anywhere from 9-12 days.
+Pinnacle Egg Bank has affiliate banking clinics in many cities across the country, and our network is always growing!
+We successfully work with donors from all over the United States, and when travel is needed, we simply find outside monitoring clinics near you for some of your appointments.
+When donors are in-cycle, they typically will complete the first week of monitoring appointments at the outside monitoring clinic.
+Next, we fly them out to their banking clinic for the remainder of their cycle.
+We provide flights, hotels, companion tickets, and a per diem to help offset your expenses while away from home.
+When traveling for your retrieval, you can expect to be away from home anywhere from 7-12 days.

 Absolutely!
-Although our physical offices and clinics are currently located in California and Florida, we work with egg donors who live in all the states across the US.
-We have successfully completed the egg donation process with our egg donors based in Texas, Utah, Minnesota, and Wisconsin, to name just a few!
-You will be able to complete most part of the initial medical testing at a fertility clinic near your home, and psychological screening and genetic counseling is completed in phone consultations.
-When it’s time to travel for an egg retrieval, we will cover all your costs associated with travel, including gas, flights, accommodation, and meal allowance.
-We will provide you with medical insurance that covers your egg donation journey and you will never have any out of pocket expenses.
+We work with egg donors all over the country.
+You will be able to complete some of the initial medical testing at a local fertility clinic, and psychological screening and genetic counseling are completed via phone consultations.
+When it’s time to travel for your first screening appointment or your egg retrieval procedure, we will cover any costs associated with travel.
+This includes gas, flights, accommodation, and per diem to help offset your expenses while away from home.
+We will also provide you with donation-related medical insurance that covers your egg donation journey.

 Genetically – yes (partially) as the donor is providing the egg.
 Legally, no. Donors are not considered legal parents or guardians and have no parental obligations or rights to any offspring conceived through their donation(s).
 You can learn more about legal considerations of egg donation in our blog: Do Egg Donors Have Parental Rights?